-You can transfer certain types of payments to an RRSP or from one registered plan to another, such as a registered pension plan (RPP), registered retirement income fund (RRIF), specified pension plan (SPP) or a deferred profit sharing plan (DPSP).
+You can transfer certain types of payments to a registered retirement savings plan (RRSP) or from one registered plan to another, such as a registered pension plan (RPP), registered retirement income fund (RRIF), specified pension plan (SPP), a deferred profit sharing plan (DPSP), or a pooled registerd pension plan (PRPP).

 You have to transfer certain payments directly.
-To make sure that these funds are transferred tax-free, you must ask the payer to transfer the funds directly.
+To make sure that these funds are transferred on a tax-deferred basis, you must ask the payer to transfer the funds directly.

-Generally, amounts you transfer directly to your Registered Retirement Savings Plan (RRSP) do not affect your RRSP deduction limit.
+Generally, amounts you transfer directly to your RRSP do not affect your RRSP deduction limit.
 However, you may need to include an amount in income and claim an offsetting deduction.

-You can also use certain payments from an RRSP or a Registered Retirement Income Fund (RRIF) to buy yourself an eligible annuity.
+You can also use certain payments from an RRSP or a RRIF to buy yourself an eligible annuity.

 If you transfer the amount to your RRSP, you must be 71 or younger at the end of the year in which you transfer the funds.
 For more information, see RRSP options when you turn 71.